enekomtz1/Front-End_Projects/1-JavaScript_Algorithms/10-PyramidPatternGenerator/README.md

 ## Introduction

-The Pyramid Pattern Generator is a JavaScript program that prints a pyramid shape with 'n' levels using the '#' character to the console.
-The pyramid is symmetrically aligned in the center, with spaces on both sides of the '#' characters to maintain the shape.
+The Pyramid Pattern Generator is a JavaScript program that prints a pyramid shape with `n` levels using the `#` character to the console.
+The pyramid is symmetrically aligned in the center, with spaces on both sides of the `#` characters to maintain the shape.

 ## Table of Contents